MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-a-universal-inf-file.md

 A driver package with a universal INF file can be configured in advance and added to an offline system.

 To test if your INF is universal, use `infverif /u`.
+The `/u` option tests the "D" (Declarative) requirement of [DCH Design Principles and Best Practices](../develop/dch-principles-best-practices.md).
+A [Windows Driver](../develop/getting-started-with-windows-drivers.md) must pass `infverif /w`, which tests `/u` as well as [Driver Package Isolation](../develop/driver-isolation.md).

 For a list of InfVerif options, see [Running InfVerif from the command line](../devtest/running-infverif-from-the-command-line.md).

-A [Windows Driver](../develop/getting-started-with-windows-drivers.md) must pass `infverif /w`.

 If you are building a Windows Desktop Driver package, you don't have to use a universal INF file, but doing so is recommended because of the performance benefits.